bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/A-Quick-Guide-to-Big-O-Notation--Memoization--Tabulation--and-Sorting-Algorithms-by-Example.md

 #### `O(log(n)) Logarithmic`

-> **In most cases our hidden base of Logarithmic time is 2, log complexity algorithm's will typically display 'halving' the size of the input (like binary search!)**
+> **In most cases our hidden base of Logarithmic time is 2, log complexity algorithm’s will typically display ‘halving’ the size of the input (like binary search!)**

 #### `O(n) Linear`

-> **Linear algorithm's will access each item of the input "once".**
+> **Linear algorithm’s will access each item of the input “once”.**

 ### `O(nlog(n)) Log Linear Time`

 > **Combination of linear and logarithmic behavior, we will see features from both classes.**

-> Algorithm's that are log-linear will use **both recursion AND iteration.**
+> Algorithm’s that are log-linear will use **both recursion AND iteration.**

 ### `O(nc) Polynomial`